mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Ambient Declaration Examples

-Here is a sample TypeScript source file:
+Here is a sample TypeScript source file that includes a variety of kinds of things that have types:

 ```ts
 export const MONTH = 'April';